Merdoth/disney-clone/README.md

 # Wish Disney

-This project was bootstrapped with React.js, React-Router-DOM and Redux.js on the client side and firebase to both host and manage application db
+This project was bootstrapped with React.js, React-Router-DOM and Redux.js on the client side and firebase to both host and manage application database

 ## Available Scripts